-The belt-positioning booster seat is for children weighing more than 40 lbs (18 kg), but who are still too small to fit the vehicle's seat belts properly.
+All children whose weight or height is above the forward-facing limit for the child seat should use a belt-positioning booster seat until the vehicle's seat belts fit properly.
 If the child cannot sit with knees bent over the vehicle's seat cushion while the child's back is against the seatback, they should use a belt-positioning booster seat.
-The child and beltpositioning booster seat are held in the vehicle by the lap/shoulder belt.
+The child and belt-positioning booster seat are held in the vehicle by the lap/shoulder belt.

-Children Too Large for Booster Seats
+Children Too Large For Booster Seats